Gold Diggers of 1935: Production

-Gold Diggers of 1935 was in production at Warner Bros.
-Burbank studios until January 14, 1935, and was released on March 15 of that year.
+Gold Diggers of 1935 was filmed at Warner Bros.'
+Burbank studios, completing on January 14, 1935; it was released on March 16 of that year.
 During production a chorus dancer, Jack Grieves, died on the set due to acute indigestion.

 The film was Busby Berkeley's first time at the helm of a film as the official director, although he had his own unit at Warners to do the elaborate production numbers he conceived, designed, staged and directed, which were the major elements of the Warners musicals of that period.

-Critical reviews
+Critical response

-In 1935, Mae Tinee of the Chicago Daily Tribune stated, "As revues go, the present "Gold Diggers" has considerable to offer.
+In 1935, Mae Tinee of the Chicago Daily Tribune wrote "As revues go, the present "Gold Diggers" has considerable to offer.
 There is some bright patter and a number of really amusing situations".
-In The New York Times review that same year, Andre Sennwald writes, "The photoplay, in its preparations for the climactic Berkeley effects, is a brash and lively entertainment which allows Adolphe Menjou and Hugh Herbert to be reasonably amusing."
+In The New York Times the same year, Andre Sennwald wrote "The photoplay, in its preparations for the climactic Berkeley effects, is a brash and lively entertainment which allows Adolphe Menjou and Hugh Herbert to be reasonably amusing."

 Box office

-According to Warner Bros records the film earned $897,000 domestically and $468,000 foreign.
+According to Warner Bros records, the film earned $897,000 in the U.S. and $468,000 in other markets.